slim16165/single-category-permalink/readme.txt

 == Changelog ==

+= 2.5 (2020-08-01) =
+* Change: Fixed problems when a post is under 2 hierarchy of categories (one primary and one not)

 = 2.4.2 (2020-06-01) =
 * Change: Use HTTPS for link to WP SVN repository in bin script for configuring unit tests (and remove commented-out code)
 * Change: Note compatibility through WP 5.4+